 A few years ago, I saw on Dribbble an animation that Joe Allison, Head of Product Design at Monese, did for their fintech.
 I reproduced the first part of the animation on Principle and created a similar passcode entry lock screen for my streaming TV (concept) app.

-The lock screen animation was just an idea I had of how to delight users with a simple and fun passcode entry animation that could be used in any app or system level.
+The lock screen animation was just an idea I had of how to delight users with a simple and fun passcode entry animation that could be used at any app or system level.

 Feel free to download and play with the Sketch + Principle files

 I have a strange love for headphones.
 I am not a collector by any means, but it's just that I think they are one of my favorite products for a couple of reasons.
-The main one being my passion for music, which has a direct connection to the fact that I am constantly wearing headphones blasting my tunes.
+The main one is my passion for music, which directly connects to the fact that I am constantly wearing headphones blasting my tunes.
 And also because I find it fascinating how well designed some of these products are.
-A couple of years ago I was gifted a pair of B&O Play H8 (by Bang & Olufsen) and I fell in love with how great it felt to wear it while listening to good quality music.
+A couple of years ago, I was gifted a pair of B&O Play H8 (by Bang & Olufsen), and I fell in love with how great it felt to wear it while listening to good quality music.